jestem00/zeroart-tezosapp-mainnet/README.md

 Beacon Wallet: Simplifies Tezos wallet connections.
 Ecologi: For providing impactful environmental metrics.
 @JestemZero and @jams2blues: For their invaluable contributions to smart contract development and the Art-Tezos Ecosystem.

+SaveTheWorldWithArt.io — Fully On-Chain NFT Platform
+## 1. Overview
+# Two Contract Versions:

+Version 1 (Single Editions): Each NFT is fully unique, one mint per token.
+Version 2 (Multiple Editions): You can mint multiple editions of the same NFT at once.
+Fully On-Chain Metadata:
+All metadata (names, descriptions, images, etc.) is stored in (string, bytes) pairs directly on the Tezos blockchain, adhering to TZIP-12 or TZIP-16.

+# 2. Key Entrypoints
+Both V1 and V2 share the same basic set of entrypoints (functions you can call on the contract).
+You’ll see them in your front end when you’re minting or managing NFTs:

+mint

+V1: mint(metadata_map, to_address)
+V2: mint(amount, metadata_map, to_address)
+Creates a new NFT.
+In V2, amount is the number of editions minted at once. burn

+Removes an NFT (or an edition of it, in V2) from circulation by specifying its token ID. balance_of

+Queries NFT balances and responds via a callback. transfer

+Transfers NFTs from one address to another, used for normal ownership changes. update_operators

+Grants or revokes permission for a third party (“operator”) to manage your NFTs on your behalf. add_parent / add_child

+Lets you define hierarchical relationships between contracts (or tokens), e.g. a “child” NFT referencing another contract as a “parent.” remove_parent / remove_child

+Removes those hierarchical relationships.
+# 3. Contract Storage
+Each contract has a big map for metadata:

+Version 1 uses (map %metadata string bytes) for per-contract data, plus a big map token_metadata for each token’s metadata.
+Version 2 is similar but tracks a next_token_id to handle multiple tokens and their editions.
+All NFT metadata is stored as hex-encoded JSON in (string, bytes)—the TZIP-12 standard approach.

+# 4. Fully On-Chain (No IPFS)
+Unlike many platforms that store the “heavy lifting” (art images, scripts, etc.) off-chain, SaveTheWorldWithArt.io stores everything within Tezos contract storage.
+This can be more expensive in terms of storage fees but ensures the data can’t vanish or be changed if an off-chain service fails.

+# 5. File Size Constraints
+Because everything’s on-chain, you currently cap each file at 20KB per minted artifact.
+Larger files or scripts must be chunked or compressed.

+# 6. Potential Customizations
+If Rocky wants to build specialized functionality:

+Front-End Flow

+The entire front end is a React app that allows generating metadata, uploading an artifact (<=20KB), and calling the mint entrypoint.
+Additional logic can be added to gather chunked data from multiple NFTs (via add_child) if desired.
+Parent/Child Relationships

+You can create new references among tokens or even entire contracts.
+By default, it doesn’t “merge” data automatically—your front end or a custom viewer must interpret those links and unify the data.
+Cross-Chain

+Not natively supported, but you can store references to external chains in metadata fields.
+Any cross-chain logic will be done by a custom viewer or Oracle.
+# 7. Typical Workflow
+Generate a contract (Version 1 or 2) via your platform.
+Mint NFTs fully on-chain by providing name, description, art as a base64 data URI, etc., all within 20KB.
+(Optional) Use add_child or add_parent to create advanced relationships.
+Transfer or burn as desired.
+# 8. If You Want to Modify or Extend
+Repo Layout:
+The main React code is in src/components/MintBurnTransfer.
+These components handle the UI for minting, burning, transferring, plus advanced stuff (attributes, parent/child, etc.).
+Adding New Fields:
+You can store any new top-level metadata fields (like accessibility, etc.) as metadataMap.set("someField", hexStringOfYourJSON).
+Custom UI:
+Rocky can create or swap out the front-end calls to these entrypoints to tailor the user experience.
+# 9. Terms & Conditions
+The docs on our terms page outline everything at a high level.
+For a deeper look, folks can examine:

+src/components/MintBurnTransfer/Mint.js (mint logic & metadata handling)
+src/components/MintBurnTransfer/Transfer.js, Burn.js, etc.
+src\components\MintBurnTransfer\AddRemoveParentChild.js for the parent/child relationships.
+# TL;DR
+SaveTheWorldWithArt.io offers two FA2-based contracts (V1 single edition, V2 multi-edition) storing all metadata on-chain.
+Key entrypoints handle mint, burn, transfer, operators, and optional parent/child references.
+Everything is hex-encoded into (string, bytes) fields.
+A 20KB artifact limit is enforced to keep costs manageable.
+For advanced cross-chain or chunking behavior, you can build custom logic in the front end that references multiple NFTs or external chain data.
+That’s the fundamental gist.
+If Rocky needs more detail, he can read the actual contract code or poke around your React front end to see exactly how the calls are made.